 “If you want to locate where something is in an industrial environment, if you want real-time quality control on manufacturing processes, if you want to improve health and safety in a hazardous area, our technology can do that better than anything else right now,” said Lowe.

-ZeroKey’s product Smart Space is best described as a wide-area acoustics-based indoor positioning system.
+ZeroKey’s core product, Quantum RTLS (previously Smart Space), is best described as a wide-area acoustics-based indoor positioning system.
 Kind of like GPS, but it works indoors where GPS signals can’t reach.
 What it does is provide building-wide millimetre-level 3D tracking of objects using a coin-sized IIoT sensor that communicates with other sensors and nodes placed throughout a space.
-It sounds complicated, but at its core Smart Space is a real-time tracking system, and the position data it generates is used in a variety of applications such as workflow automation, inventory tracking, and health and safety.
+It sounds complicated, but at its core, Quantum RTLS is a real-time tracking system, and the position data it generates is used in a variety of applications such as workflow automation, inventory tracking, and health and safety.

-In short, Smart Space has flipped industrial workflow theory on its head.
-No other technology in the market offers the combination of wide-area and millimetre-level 3D tracking, which has positioned Calgary-based ZeroKey as a main player on the global stage of technology development.
+In short, Quantum RTLS has flipped industrial workflow theory on its head.
+No other technology on the market offers the combination of wide-area and millimetre-level 3D tracking, which has positioned Calgary-based ZeroKey as a main player on the global stage of technology development.

 How it Works